IBM

 Why are my PAx (Planning Analytics) Options blank?
 You’ve just installed PAX opened the Options screen and there is nothing there.
 This is a known issue that can effect some users with multiple displays.
 Resolving the issue is quite easy.
 Open Microsoft Excel and navigate to the Options >> General >> User Interface Options section…

-Read MoreAdding an Overall Header and Footer in Cognos Analytics Report 11.0+
+Read MoreHow Do I Add an Overall Header and Footer in a Cognos Analytics 11.0 Report to Show Summary Information Once?

 Use an overall footer to add a high-level summary data set to the end of your report.
 Unlike a “List Page Header and Footer” which appears at the top or bottom of every page respectively in which list data appears, an “Overall Header and Footer” only appears once at the top or bottom of the…